Frequently Asked Questions

 How much can I expect to pay a nanny?

-The average professional Nashville nanny makes $17-22/hr. gross.
+A professional nanny in Nashville makes around $18-25/hr.
 This amount varies based on the family’s needs and the nanny’s experience and education level.
-In order to make your job as competitive as possible, we advise families to also offer guaranteed hours, paid time off, and reimburse your nanny for mileage.
+In order to make your job as competitive as possible and attract the best candidates, we require families to also offer guaranteed hours, paid time off, and reimburse your nanny for mileage.

 We suggest you use a payroll company or speak to your accountant about handling your employer taxes and direct deposit to make things easier for you.
-We recommend HomePay to our clients, and you can reach them at 888-273-3356 or Click Here to visit their website.
+We have many resources for you and are happy to refer you to a professional that can answer any questions you may have.

 What are your screening procedures?

 Your family’s peace of mind and child’s safety is of the utmost importance to us.
-Each caregiver has to go through our intensive 7-step screening process in order to be eligible for hire, eliminating 90% of the applicants that apply.
+Each caregiver has to go through our intensive 7-step screening process in order to be eligible for hire:

 Extensive on-line application and resume review